xemu-project/xemu-website/docs/docs/disc-images.md

 3. Open the content folder and folder 0000#.
 You should see folders with numbers and letters.

+**Note: Alternatively, you can avoid this by only storing backward compatible titles in the drive or by copying each game individually.**

-4. This is your games list and you should go into one of them until you see a file and a folder that ends with (.data).
+4. This is your games list.
+To proceed, select one of the games and look for a file and a folder that ends with (.data).

-5. Open the file that’s next to the folder with god2iso and choose a area to save.
+5. Open the file next to the folder with god2iso and select a save location.

-6. Once the god2iso file was made, you open the new file you just made and extract with velocity.
+6. Once you create the god2iso file, you open the new file you just made and extract it using Velocity.

 Now you can use `extract-xiso ` or similar program to create a xiso for xemu or you can transfer those files to a Xbox to boot from.

-(Special thanks for the how to convert backwards compatible original xbox games from xbox 360 to original xbox tutorial that helped shape this one: https://www.reddit.com/r/originalxbox/comments/f12psc/comment/fh26eiq/)
+((Special thanks to the tutorial on how to convert backwards compatible original Xbox games from Xbox 360 to original Xbox that provided the basis for this guide: https://www.reddit.com/r/originalxbox/comments/f12psc/comment/fh26eiq/)